 Jennifer works on outreach initiatives as a joint liaison for the EarthCraft and Southface Energy Rated Homes (SERH) programs.
 She earned her degree in Environmental Sciences and International Studies from Emory University.

-Gretchen Gigley serves as Program Manager for Nonprofit Solutions, where she leads the expansion of Southface’s successful resource-efficiency grant programs, GoodUse and the Nonprofit Energy and Water Efficiency initative (NEWE).
+Gretchen Gigley serves as Program Manager for Nonprofit Solutions, where she leads the expansion of GoodUse, Southface’s successful resource-efficiency grant program.
 This expansion includes developing regional and national portfolio partnerships, fundraising and implementing strategic marketing strategies.
 To date, the Nonprofit Solutions programs have positively impacted over 250 nonprofits around the nation, minimizing their environmental impact, increasing water- and energy-efficiency in their facilities, and ultimately saving these organizations mission-critical dollars.
 In her spare time, Gretchen loves to bake, sing and explore the world with her 7-year old son, husband and hound dog!

 As Senior Project Manager for Policy, Catherine works on a variety of projects related to green building, affordable housing, climate and energy policies.
 Catherine comes to Southface with a Masters in City and Regional Planning and a background in politics and real estate consulting.